aristanetworks/avd/docs/getting-started/cv-deploy-porting.md

   ~ that can be found in the LICENSE file.
   -->

-# CVP Integration: Porting to `cv_deploy`
+# CloudVision Integration: Porting to `cv_deploy`

 This guide provides a step-by-step process for updating your Ansible inventory and playbooks to ensure a smooth and successful transition from `eos_config_deploy_cvp` to `cv_deploy`.

 ## Requirements

 The `cv_deploy` role is now part of the `arista.avd` Ansible collection.
 This will now remove the requirement of the `arista.cvp` collection.
 It may be removed if you have the `arista.cvp` collection listed in your `requirements.yml` file.
+For a complete look at requirements, please see the [installation guide](../installation/collection-installation.md).

 <div class="grid" markdown>